 Double Balanced Mixers as Phase Detectors

 Much has been written about how double balanced mixers work as phase detectors (for example, see this article from Watkins Johnson about the subject).
 As with most circuit topics the descriptions in the literature are based in math rather than physical principles, so we’ll now consider the physical mechanisms in play when a double balanced mixer is used as a phase detector.
-Let’s look at what happens when we apply two in phase (frequency matched) voltage signals to an ideal double balanced ring mixer1:
+Let’s look at what happens when we apply two in phase (frequency matched) voltage signals to an ideal double balanced ring mixer1: [ed note: in an earlier version of this post the following diagrams were mixed up, thanks Azad]

 The phases correspond to the phase of each signal as it appears at the diodes.
 Only two are show, but take my word that superposition works here and every other in between state produces the same effect.
 For current to flow, two conditions must be met.
 First there must be a voltage differential across the diode.
 Second is that the diode has to be pointed in the correct direction.
 The red arrows indicate where those conditions are met and current will flow.
 As you can see, when the signals are in-phase current will flow into the IF balun, creating a positive DC voltage at the IF port.
 Now out of phase signals: